Greater Sage-grouse aka Sage-grouse

 Adults have a long, pointed tail and legs with feathers to the toes.

-Adult males have a yellow patch over the eye, are greyish on top with a white breast, a dark brown throat and a black belly; two yellowish sacs on the neck are inflated during courtship display (please refer to below photo).
+Adult males have a yellow patch over the eye, and are greyish on top with a white breast, a dark brown throat, and a black belly; two yellowish sacs on the neck are inflated during courtship display.

 Adult females are mottled grey-brown with a light brown throat and dark belly.